 Stonebranch

-Stonebranch is a real-time IT orchestration and automation platform designed to automate business processes across hybrid and multi-cloud environments.
+Stonebranch is a real-time IT orchestration platform for hybrid and multi-cloud IT environments.
 It supports orchestration of workflows across different systems, offering a drag-and-drop interface for building automation workflows.

 Stonebranch provides features like centralized monitoring, real-time job execution, and integration with third-party applications.
 It is designed to enable seamless orchestration of complex processes, reducing operational overhead and improving efficiency.